Human trafficking in Hong Kong: Sex trafficking

-Prosecution
+Prosecution (2008)

 Hong Kong does not have specific anti-trafficking laws, but uses its Immigration Ordinance, the Crimes Ordinance, and other relevant laws to prohibit trafficking offenses.
 Labor trafficking is criminalized through the Employment Ordinance.
-Penalties for commercial sexual exploitation are commensurate with those for rape however penalties for trafficking are not stringent.
-During the year, the government reported two trafficking convictions, and two other reports of trafficking for the purposes of prostitution with insufficient evidence to warrant prosecution.
+Penalties for commercial sexual exploitation are commensurate with those for rape; however, penalties for trafficking are less stringent.
+During 2008, the Hong Kong government reported two trafficking convictions, and two other reports of trafficking for the purposes of prostitution with insufficient evidence to warrant prosecution.
 The convictions involved six Filipina victims who were told that they would work as Hong Kong club entertainers.
 Upon arrival in Hong Kong, they were forced into prostitution.
 The victims sought assistance from the Philippine Consulate, and the Hong Kong Police worked closely with the Philippine Government to investigate, prosecute, and convict two Filipina traffickers, who were sentenced to three years’ imprisonment.
-Hong Kong law stipulates that the commission a domestic worker recruitment agency deducts from a domestic worker’s pay cannot exceed 10 percent of the first month’s wages and prohibits agencies from charging additional fees or rewards however this is subject to abuse.
+Hong Kong law stipulates that the commission a domestic worker recruitment agency deducts from a domestic worker's pay cannot exceed 10 percent of the first month's wages and prohibits agencies from charging additional fees or rewards.
+However, it is reported that this regulation is frequently subject to abuse.

-Protection
+Protection (2008)

 The government encourages victim participation in the investigation of traffickers, although in practice many are reluctant to do so.
 Women who agree to act as witnesses for the prosecution are granted immunity and allowed to return to their home country without being charged for illegal entry or breach of condition of stay.
 The Hong Kong Police has special units to provide protection for victims and witnesses.
 Given the low number of documented trafficking victims, Hong Kong authorities refer adult victims to existing social service programs at six government subsidized NGO shelters.
 Under the Protection of Children and Juveniles Ordinance, child victims of trafficking may be admitted to three refuge centers, one of which is operated by an NGO, with the other two operated by the Social Welfare Department.
 While at the shelters, victims are provided with government-sponsored assistance that includes financial and legal assistance and counseling and psychological support.

-Prevention
+Prevention (2008)

 To prevent trafficking among foreign domestic workers, the Labor Department continued to publish “guidebooks” in several languages that explain workers’ rights, the role of employment agencies, and services provided by the government.
 These guidebooks are handed out when workers apply for identity documents, and are distributed at strategic locations around the city, including the airport, district offices, consulates, offices of labor and migrant groups, post offices, and banks.
 Short “publicity messages” promoting the employment rights and benefits of foreign domestic workers are advertised in local newspapers (in various languages) and on television.
 The Immigration Department also delivered a talk for over 100 employment agencies of foreign domestic workers to discuss relevant provisions of the Immigration Ordinance and related offenses, as well as cautionary notes for arranging foreign domestic helper employment in Hong Kong.
-The Hong Kong government did not take any specific measures to reduce the demand for commercial sex acts during the reporting period.
+The Hong Kong government did not take any specific measures to reduce the demand for commercial sex acts during the year.